A healthy scalp will always lead to healthy hair, meaning it is essential that you look after your scalp in order to get the best-looking locks.

 Further to this, brushing your hair can help to bring excess oil from the scalp down to the ends of the hair, better distributing this and helping to make the rest of the hair healthier.

-Choosing the right hair brush is also important, as a natural bristle brush is far more effective at hair oil distribution than what a plastic bristle brush is.
+Choosing the right hair brush is also important, as a natural bristle brush is far more effective at hair oil distribution than a plastic bristle brush is.

 Apply Essential Oils